seanharrington256/Lgetula_gbs/README.md

 This is complex to set up and run:

-* First step is to make the file that indicates which individual is in which population
+## First step is to make the file that indicates which individual is in which population

-This is done using the script: `Lgetula_make_pops_for_SFS.R`

-This requires that sNMF was already run on the samples to estimate population clustering depends on the way things are set up in the `Lgetula_pop_assignment.R` script and follows the same conventions, including requiring several of the files from that script.
+This is done using the script: `Lgetula_make_pops_for_SFS.R` This requires that sNMF was already run on the samples to estimate population clustering depends on the way things are set up in the `Lgetula_pop_assignment.R` script and follows the same conventions, including requiring several of the files from that script.

 This has to be run somewhat interactively, so that naming of different populations can be done in a way that makes sense and is interpretable.
 I've already done this, and the resulting `Lgetula_p123_v2_25missFSCpops_k3.txt` file is on Dryad.

-* Generate SFS
+## Generate SFS

 I then used Isaac Overcast's ultra-convenient `easySFS.py` script from here: [https://github.com/isaacovercast/easySFS](https://github.com/isaacovercast/easySFS).

-to determine how many alleles to project down (downsample to) to account for missing data in k=3 assembly run:
+To determine how many alleles to project down (downsample to) to account for missing data in k=3 assembly run, the first line below, the second is the projection I used:

 ```